nutanix-japan/nai-llm/docs/iep_240/iep_deploy.md

     !!! tip

-        NAI from ``v2.3`` can host a model up to 7 billion parameters on CPU only Nutanix nodes
+        NAI ``v2.3`` can host a model up to 7 billion parameters on CPU only nodes

     === "GPU Access"